rutvik95/android-1/README.md

     <make edits>
     git add -A
     git commit -m "commit message"
-    git push ssh://<username>@gerrit.omnirom.org:29418/<project> HEAD:refs/for/<branch>
+    git push ssh://<username>@review.merkmod.com:29418/<project> HEAD:refs/for/<branch>

-Register at gerrit.omnirom.org and use the username that you registered there in the above command
+Register at review.merkmod.com and use the username that you registered there in the above command

 Commit your patches in a single commit.
 Squash multiple commit using this command: git rebase -i HEAD~<# of commits>

 If you are going to make extra additions, just repeat steps (Don't start a new patch), but instead of git commit -m use git commit --amend.
 Gerrit will recognize it as a new patchset.

-To view the status of your and others patches, visit [OMNI ROM Code Review](https://gerrit.omnirom.org)
+To view the status of your and others patches, visit [Merkmod Code Review](https://review.merkmod.com)

 Getting Started
 ---------------

-To get started with OMNI ROM, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To get started with MerkMod, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

-To initialize your local repository using the OMNIROM trees, use a command like this:
+To initialize your local repository using the MerkMod trees, use a command like this:

-    repo init -u git://github.com/omnirom/android.git -b <branch>
+    repo init -u git://github.com/MerkMod/android.git -b <branch>

 Then to sync up: